wiebe-vandendriessche/AIBoMGen/README.md

 4. **Generate AIBoM**:
    - After training, the system:
      - Computes hashes for all input and output files (also logs and other intermediary files).
-     - Generates the AIBoM (AI Bill of Materials) with optional metadata, model information, input/output artifacts (training data), and environment details (worker / job data).
+     - Generates the AIBoM (AI Bill of Materials) with optional metadata, model information, input/output artifacts (training data), and environment details (worker/job data).
      - Signs the AIBoM using the system's private key (The platform acts as a trusted entity).

 5. **Upload Artifacts**: